mnakao/ODP/README.md

 * MATRIX : Bit matrix is used for ASPL calculation.
 In most cases this is the fastest.
 * MATRIX_SAVING : This is a memory-saving version of `MATRIX`.
 * BFS : Breadth First Search is used for ASPL calculation.
-If the value of `(nodes/(procs*symmetries)` is small enough, it may be the fastest.
+If the value of `(nodes/(procs*symmetries)` is small enough or a diameter of a graph is large, it may be the fastest.
 Note that BFS with CUDA is not implemented.

 ### ODP_PROFILE=1